VoyagerX21/flask-commands/README.md

 Flask-Commands bundles opinionated, productivity-focused generators:

 - `flask new` boots a ready-to-run Flask project with virtualenv, dotenv, Tailwind wiring, and SQLite + migrations by default.
 Use `--no-db` to skip DB setup.
-- `flask make:view` generates HTML views and can optionally wire controllers, routes/blueprints, and SQLAlchemy models.
+- `flask make:view` generates template files and can optionally wire controllers, routes/blueprints, and SQLAlchemy models.
-- `flask make:controller` scaffolds a controller class and can optionally scaffold CRUD routes/views plus model generation (`--model` or `-m`, with `--flat/--nest` for inferred nested candidates).
+- `flask make:controller` scaffolds a controller class and can optionally add RESTful actions, routes, templates, and model generation (`--model` or `-m`, with `--flat/--nest` for inferred model choices).
-- `flask make:model` scaffolds a SQLAlchemy model and can optionally wire RESTful controllers, routes, and views (`--crud`, with `--flat/--nest` for nested model selection).
+- `flask make:model` scaffolds a SQLAlchemy model and can optionally wire RESTful controllers, routes, and templates (`--crud`, with `--flat/--nest` for model structure selection).

 All generated code is plain Flask with no hidden runtime layers; every file is created on disk.
 The goal is to remove repetitive setup work while keeping everything local and transparent.